openstreetmap/id-tagging-schema/SCHEMA.md

 ##### `relation`

-For relations, this object describes which roles are allowed, which tags are required for each role, and other constraints related to relation roles.
+For relations, this optional object describes which roles are allowed, which tags are required for each role, and other constraints related to relation roles.

 * `relation.reference` – a string.
 This is the “permanent relation type ID”, it must match the value of [permanent relation type ID<sup><code>P41</code></sup>](https://osm.wiki/Property:P41) in the OSM wiki’s wikibase system.
 * `relation.allowDuplicateMembers` – a boolean.
 Set to `true` if the same OSM feature is allowed to appear multiple times in the relation's members.